bbauska/zombiePolitics/README.md

-address the importance of critical education, civic literacy, social responsibility, as well as the need to raise important questions about what education and civic liter­ acy should accomplish in a democracy and what might such a politics capable of tak­ ing up this challenge look like.
+address the importance of critical education, civic literacy, social responsibility, as well as the need to raise important questions about what education and civic liter­ acy should accomplish in a democracy and what might such a politics capable of tak­ ing up this challenge look like.</p>

-Reclaiming Public Values
+<h3>Reclaiming Public Values<br>
-in the Age of Casino Capitalism
+in the Age of Casino Capitalism</h3>

-his is a difficult time in American history.
-Economic meltdowns, massive unemployment, corporate-induced ecological disasters in the Gulf of Mexico, and a growing disdain for liberal and progressive politics that has gained enormous currency since the election of Barack Obama to the presidency.
+<p>This is a difficult time in American history.
+Economic meltdowns, massive
+unemployment, corporate-induced ecological disasters in the Gulf of Mexico, and a growing disdain for liberal and progressive politics that has gained enormous currency since the election of Barack Obama to the presidency.
 The American peo­